zyuanlim/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Zane is a data science / machine learning practitioner and an AI enthusiast.
 He is currently the Head of Data in Cartography- Gojek's central mapping platform group, where he leads a team of data analysts, scientists and engineers.

-His job involves end-to-end predictive modelling application, from building data pipelines to machine learning modelling to engineering real-time deployment.
+His day-to-day job is a blend of management and technical hands-on, including hiring, team building and management, building data pipelines, machine learning modelling and engineering production systems.

-Off-work, Zane has participated in various data science hackathons and won good standings in a few of them, with the highlight being part of the Singapore representatives to the worldwide Data Science Games competition held in Paris.
-He is an avid Kaggler and a mentor in Udacity’s Artificial Intelligence nanodegree programme.
+Off-work, Zane has participated in kaggle and data science hackathons and won good standings in a few of them, with the highlight being part of the Singapore representatives to the worldwide Data Science Games competition held in Paris.
+He also enjoys teaching and mentoring, and used to be a mentor in Udacity’s AI nanodegree programme and is currently the lead instructor in General Assembly's part-time data science course.
 He also enjoys contributing back to the society and has served as the founding team of Data Science SG- Singapore's largest data science community, as well as a Data Expert volunteer in DataKind's DataCorps project.
-He is also the lead instructor in General Assembly's part-time data science course.